epithet-ssh/epithet/README.md

 CA, sadly, needs to keeep some state in order to prevent replay attacks.
 There may be some clever protocol to prevent them by embedding information in refresh tokens, but I doubt it.

-When granting a cert, the CA MAY return a refresh token that can be used to generate the next certificate using the built in authn provider `referesh`.
+When granting a cert, the CA MAY return a refresh token that can be used to generate the next certificate using the built in authn provider `refresh`.
 The CA must prevent reuse of these tokens, and refresh must be able to tie back to the originating authn.

 # Plugins